 |Kara Mandarin Tree 5 Gal|

 Citrus reticulata x.
 The Kara mandarin is a cross between the Owari Satsuma mandarin and the King tangerine.
 It's a little more frost-sensitive than the Owari, but the plant is more vigorous and upright, and the fruit is larger.
 Blooms in spring and fruit ripens the following spring.
 Needs a little more heat than the Owari satsuma.
 Rich flavor to this easy to peel mandarin orange.
-Grown on dwarfing rootstock in 5 gal containers, current crop of trees is small, about 2' tall, blooming.
+Grown on dwarfing rootstock in 5 gal containers.
+Trees are small, about 2' tall as of May 2017.
 Shipped in braced 3' x 1' x 1' boxes.
+OUT OF STOCK.

 |Improved Meyer Lemon Tree 5 Gal|